tuarua/DesktopToastANE/README.md

  - Flash Builder 4.7 or IntelliJ IDEA
  - AIR 23 SDK
  - MS Visual Studio 2015 if you wish to modify the ANE code on Windows
+ - Xcode or AppCode if you wish to modify the ANE code on OSX

 ### Known Issues
 You should use a different appName when debugging.
 The required .lnk file created in \AppData\Roaming\Microsoft\Windows\Start Menu\Programs will point to adl initially.